Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Analysis

 \subsection{Visualization Analysis}

 In this section, we analyze the characteristics of visualizations generated with Multimodal DeepResearcher and the baseline.
 While the average number of charts per report between our framework (9.3) and DataNarrative (9.4) is comparable, the visualizations generated by Multimodal DeepResearcher are notably more diverse.
-As illustrated in Figure~\ref{fig:chartsdistribution}, although both methods prioritized conventional chart types such as bar charts and line charts, Multimodal DeepResearcher demonstrates superior capability in generating sophisticated and complex visualizations.
+As illustrated in Figure~\ref{fig:chartsdistribution}, although both methods prioritized basic chart types such as line chart and bar chart, Multimodal DeepResearcher demonstrates superior capability in generating sophisticated and complex visualizations.

 For instance, across the 100 selected topics, Multimodal DeepResearcher produces 15 flowcharts and 18 dashboards, while DataNarrative generates merely 2 flowcharts and 1 dashboard.
 Another example involves the ``Others'' category, which encompasses hard-to-categorize visualizations such as infographics and mind maps.
 Our framework generates 280 such charts, substantially exceeding the 96 produced by DataNarrative.
-This disparity underscores our approach’s flexibility in accommodating to diverse real-world scenarios.
-We provide a collection of examples for each type generated by Multimodal DeepResearcher in appendix~\ref{appendix:examples}.
+This disparity demonstrates that our approach can accommodate to diverse real-world scenarios.
+We provide a collection of examples for each type generated by our framework in Figure~\ref{fig:case} and Appendix~\ref{appendix:examples}.